Why People Want What They Want Even When It's Not Good

 They falsely believe that they can handle stressful situations or overwhelming circumstances without proper coping skills, techniques, resources, or training.
 For example, they decide to lawfully buy a shotgun for home protection because they falsely believe they will automatically know what to do if they have to use it, but fail to have no knowledge on how to use it or get the proper and safe training from a knowledgeable and verifiable source.
-In this case, it can end up badly for them if they are faced with a situation where an intruder who is skilled with shotguns disarms or use it against them.
-Regular self-assessments, improving one’s competency and skills in various areas can ensure that one does not overcompensate for a lack of skills or competency as bring self-harm or harm to others.
+In this case, it can end up badly for them if they are faced with a situation where an intruder who is skilled with shotguns disarms or uses it against them.
+Regular self-assessments, improving one’s competency and skills in various areas can ensure that one does not overcompensate for a lack of skills or competency and bring self-harm or harm to others.

 Another reason why people want what they want, even, when it’s bad is false beliefs.
 Some people grew up with some beliefs that they were meant to be something.
 Other people even formed these beliefs through instincts that they were just meant for a certain career, be with someone, undertake some projects, etc. when their innate abilities don’t support such.
 People like these would decide to hang on to such dreams, even, when it is looking like a lost cause.
 It does not cost a thing, but time to be honest with oneself first and foremost.
 Then, it can be easier to move forward to work toward self-improvement and relationships with others.